Halifax Town 1 Manchester City 0

 (all pictures Martin Parr, martinparr.com)

 Despite (and maybe because of) these quirks the old Shay could be a magical place.
 Martin Parr visited in 1975 at the start of his career as a photographer and took a set of pictures that preserved, as in amber, its down-at-heel ordinariness.
 But there was passion too.
 Another fan describes how “My memories were of a ground surrounded by trees, the entrance at Skircoat Road and the tunnel under the road.
 When I was a boy in the Fifties the Skircoat stand was to me terrific.
 The atmosphere was burning.
 I was taken to Leeds and Huddersfield but for me they were places without soul.
 In fact a few Leeds and Huddersfield fans I knew preferred watching Town because of the vibes they didn’t experience at their home town stadiums.”

-A little over twelve months previously City visited Third Division Shrewsbury in the Fourth Round and lost 2-0.
+A little over twelve months previously City had visited Third Division Shrewsbury and lost 2-0.
 Their afternoon in Yorkshire went just as badly.
-In both ties the pitch played a part – at Shrewsbury the weather was snowy, while for the Halifax game groundsman Norman Southernwood, hundreds of fans and Tony Book were out at 7am clearing the playing surface of melting ice in an effort to get the game on. (“I tried to take some grass home as a memento”, remarked one volunteer, “but I couldn’t find any.”)
+In both ties the pitch played a part – at Gay Meadow the weather was snowy, while for the Halifax game groundsman Norman Southernwood, hundreds of fans and Tony Book were out at 7am clearing the playing surface of melting ice in an effort to get the game on. (“I tried to take some grass home as a memento”, remarked one volunteer, “but I couldn’t find any.”)
 In each too City missed a bagful of chances but lost against the run of play, arguably because the home team fancied it more.